OneAgencySE/code-day-2-2024/README.md

   - ⚙️ → Resources → WSL integration → Enable integration with my default WSL distro

-- Put the docker-compose.yml file in WSL.
+- Put the docker-compose.yml file found in this repo in WSL.
 I have cloned this repository to the following location: `\\wsl.localhost\Ubuntu\home\code-day-2-2024`.

 ## Let's go!